RLAIF-SPA: Structured AI Feedback for Semantic-Prosodic Alignment in Speech Synthesis: Methodology

 \subsection{Semantic Accuracy Feedback}

-The second key component of the AI Feedback mechanism is designed to ensure speech intelligibility.
+The second key component of the AI Feedback mechanism is designed to ensure speech accuracy.
 This is achieved by quantifying the semantic accuracy of the synthesized speech.
 Let $t_i$ be the original input text and $s_i$ be a generated speech sample.
-We employ an Automatic Speech Recognition (ASR) model to obtain the transcription $\text{ASR}(s_i)$.
+We employ an ASR model to obtain the transcription $\text{ASR}(s_i)$.

-The intelligibility-driven reward component, $R_{\text{wer}}$, is then formulated as the WER computed between the original text $t_i$ and the transcribed text $ASR(s_i)$:
+The accuracy-driven reward component, $R_{\text{wer}}$, is then formulated as the WER computed between the original text $t_i$ and the transcribed text $\text{ASR}(s_i)$:

-where the $\text{WER}(t_i, ASR(s_i))$ function calculates the standard word error rate between the two input texts.
+where $\text{WER}(\cdot)$ calculates the standard word error rate between the two input texts.
 This value serves as a direct cost within our composite reward function (Eq.~\ref{eq:total_reward}), effectively penalizing any deviation from the source text.
 By integrating this semantic accuracy penalty, the framework ensures that any improvements in emotional expressiveness do not come at the expense of clarity or content accuracy, leading to speech that is both articulate and emotionally resonant.